Robert Edward Codrington: North-Eastern and North-Western Rhodesia

 He came to the attention of Cecil Rhodes who appointed him at the age of 29 as Deputy Administrator, later Administrator (equivalent to Governor), of North-Eastern Rhodesia, charged with subduing by force any opposition to the BSAC's rule.
 He used military approaches to administration and leadership, and his African nickname 'Mara' relates to his saying 'it is settled', by which he terminated any discussion, reflecting his use of his authority.
 He brought in staff and workers from Nyasaland.

 Although he saw the value in allowing missions in his new territory to provide educated personnel and tradesmen (since the BSAC did not provide such education), he controlled the incursion of missionaries to prevent conflict with tribes such as the Bemba who might be hostile to them.
 His administration initially told the French Catholic bishop Joseph Dupont that he had to leave, even though he had set up in Bemba territory before Codrington arrived on the scene, had opened up Bemba lands to the British, and had been accepted so completely he had been offered a Bemba chieftainship.
 However, Codrington saw the practical value of Dupont staying and invited him to sit next to him at a Bemba coronation.

 He worked closely with Alfred Sharpe, the Governor in Nyasaland, and with the latter's military assistance ensured the subjugation of the Bemba and the Kazembe-Lunda.

-In 1907 Codrington was appointed Administrator of North-Western Rhodesia based at Livingstone, but only served a year before his death.
+In 1907, Codrington was appointed Administrator of North-Western Rhodesia based at Livingstone, but only served a year before his death.
 In that time he reorganised its administration in a similar fashion to North-Eastern Rhodesia, paving the way for the two territories to be merged in 1911.

-He was knighted as Sir Robert Codrington for his work.

 Ethnological collection and writing

 Codrington studied ethnological aspects of Africa, and collected cultural artefacts.
 While some of these had been taken from their rightful owners by slave traders whom he had defeated, many valuable pieces including very old works of Luba origin were taken from the court of Mwata Kazembe by the British punitive expedition sent by him against Mwata Kazembe X in 1897, and these he kept.
 They were placed in 1920 in a museum in Southern Rhodesia, 1000 km from their Kazembe-Lunda owners.

-Codrington also wrote a number of articles for the Royal Geographical Society.
+He wrote a number of articles for the Royal Geographical Society.